Paradox (German band): History

 The band was inactive for almost ten years.
 In 1998, Charly Steinhauer had plans to reform Paradox.
 The new line-up featured Kai Pasemann on guitar and brothers Oliver and Alex Holzwarth on bass and drums respectively.
 In May 2000, Paradox signed with AFM Records and released their third album Collision Course.
 Once again the album received positive reviews.
 After this album, the band again went on hiatus, this time because Steinhauer contracted a serious intestinal disease.
 In September 2005, he again reassembled the band, with Roland Jahoda on drums and Olly Keller on bass.

 In January 2008, Paradox released their fourth album, Electrify, which became a success especially in Japan.

 In October 2009, the band released its fifth album, Riot Squad, the album's main themes concerning the problems and violence present in civilization.
 The artwork was designed by Italian/Chilean artist Claudio Bergamin who had also created the artwork for Electrify.
 In December 2012, they released Tales of the Weird.

-In late 2013, Paradox began working on their seventh album, which was said to be a concept album and a sequel to the band's 1989 album Heresy.
+In late 2013, Paradox began working on their seventh album, which was revealed to be a concept album and a sequel to the band's 1989 album Heresy.
 However, the band stated on their Facebook page that their new album was not going to be called Heresy II; instead it was titled Pangea.
 Slovenian bass player Tilen Hudrap joined the band in 2015 and recorded the bass for Pangea.
 The album was released in June 2016 and received great reviews all over the world.

 Paradox's eighth studio album, and the long-awaited sequel to Heresy, titled Heresy II – End of a Legend, was released in September 2021.
+Their next album, Mysterium, was released on 26 September 2025.